MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/manage-your-experiment.md

 keywords: windows 10, uwp, Microsoft Store Services SDK, A/B tests, experiments
 ---

-# Manage your experiment in the Dev Center dashboard
+# Manage your experiment in the dashboard

 After you [define your experiment in the Dev Center dashboard](define-your-experiment-in-the-dev-center-dashboard.md) and [code your app for experimentation](code-your-experiment-in-your-app.md), you are ready to activate your experiment and use the Dev Center dashboard to review the results of your experiment.
 After you have obtained all the data you need, you can end your experiment and choose whether to keep using the variable values in the control variation for all your apps, or switch to using the variable values in one of your other variations.